REBELinBLUE/kube-guide/manuscript/4-extended-tutorial.md

 ❯ kubectl edit deployment/kuard
 ```

 When the file opens you will notice there are a lot more fields than we originally created the *Deployment* with.
-The`status` field is managed by *Kubelet* and can't be edited, other fields are default values.
+The `status` field is managed by *Kubelet* and can't be edited, other fields are default values.
 Kubernetes has a concept of [Admission Controllers](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) which run when you submit a resource to the API, prior to the resource being created.
 There are several built in controllers but you are also able to define your own.
 There are 2 types of *Admission Controllers*, the first *MutatingAdmissionWebhook* makes changes to the resource such as sets defaults, the second *ValidatingAdmissionWebhook* checks the resource and either accepts or rejects it.

-For example, in the previous tutorial we mentioned how *Pods* have default *tolerations* for *Node* health, these areset by the `DefaultTolerationSeconds` *Admission Controller*.
+For example, in the previous tutorial we mentioned how *Pods* have default *tolerations* for *Node* health, these are set by the `DefaultTolerationSeconds` *Admission Controller*.

 Change the image tag in the editor from `purple` to `green` and then exit the editor, the resource will be changed.